 Signs of the growing criticism about this cultural practice include the fact that a significant proportion of doctors refuses to perform non-therapeutic circumcision, some insurance companies do not cover it, and an organization exists called Doctors Opposing Circumcision.

 In addition to the health implications and regulations, there are economic reasons for discontinuing funding for circumcisions.
-Including additional hospital stay for circumcision and circumcision complications and repairs, the total annual cost of Medicaid circumcisions is a few million dollars per state, and over $11,000,000 per state when additional lifetime costs are included.
+The total annual cost of Medicaid circumcisions averages over 33 million dollars per state, and more when complications, repairs, and additional lifetime costs are included.
 This money could be used to reduce the deficit or fund other health services that have recognized benefits.

 In view of these concerns, I urge you to reconsider Medicaid funding of non-therapeutic circumcisions.
 Thank you for your consideration of this matter, and I look forward to your response.